AMartins87/games_exclusives/TESTING.md

         ![Favourites page view](media/testing/user-stories/favourites_page_view.png)

-    - When I clicked on the trash icon, game was removed from my favourites page and success toast message popped up in the top right corner with a message
+    - When I clicked on the trash icon, game was removed from my favourites page and success toast message popped up in the top right corner I have succesfully removed the game from my favourites, and because it was the only game there, I have also received a notification my favourites list was empty

         ![Removing game from favourites toast](media/testing/user-stories/favourites_removal_toast.JPG)

-- As a Site User, I want to be able to sort a specific game category so that I can find the best-priced or best-rated game in a specific category, or sort the games in that category by name.
-    - There are navigation links and filter buttons that allow the user to view all games of a certain category or group of categories.

-- As a Shopper I want to be able to sort all products by name, price and product category so that I can see them in desired order to ease site navigation and for faster shopping experience
-    - There is a 'sort-by' selector box on the games page which allows the user to sort the games by category, name and price in ascending or descending order

-- As a Shopper, I can view the order confirmation page after I made a payment so that I know my order and payment have gone through successfully

-- As a Shopper, I can add my card details during checkout process so that I can pay for the products in my shopping basket
-- The checkout screen uses the Stripe payment system for safe and secure payment of purchases

 - As a **Shopper** I can subscribe with my email address so that I will get informed about promotions, sales and new games coming in